ntt-sic/masakari/masakari-controller/README.md

 	#rpm -ivh mysql-community-release-el7-5.noarch.rpm
 	#yum update
 	```
-	and then you can install MySQLl like you normally do.
+	and then you can install MySQL like you normally do.

 	```sh
 	#yum install mysql-server